-Paul Phillips will begin his fourth year as the assistant baseball coach for head coach Doug Simons in 2020.
+Paul Phillips completed his fourth year as the assistant baseball coach for head coach Doug Simons in 2020.

 "Returning to Covenant to serve as the assistant baseball coach is a dream come true," Phillips said at the time of his hiring.
 "I am honored to follow in the footsteps of Ben Wharton and to learn from and coach alongside Doug Simons."